Local Archaeology

 (Promotional literature for PAST 2012 event)

-Each year, the Philadelphia Archaeological Forum joins with the Archeology Lab at Independence Park to bring forth the latest archaeological discoveries in our area.
-This public reporting of recent archaeological developments takes place during a free, day-long event on a Saturday during the month of October.
-The event represents a Philadelphia-area contribution to Pennsylvania Archaeology Month which is celebrated in October.
+For many years, the Philadelphia Archaeological Forum joined with the Archeology Lab at Independence Park to bring forth the latest archaeological discoveries in our area.
+This public reporting of recent archaeological developments took place during a free, day-long event on a Saturday during the month of October.
+The event represented Philadelphia-area contributions to Pennsylvania Archaeology Month which is celebrated in October.
 To learn more Click here…

 ______________________________________________